PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 16:52:16
+Last updated: 2024-04-02 16:52:49
-Random Quote: To bring anything into your life, imagine that it's already there. - Richard Bach
+Random Quote: Always do your best.
+What you plant now, you will harvest later. - Og Mandino